awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_oidc.md

        `"Principal":{"Federated":"accounts.google.com"}`

-     + For other OIDC providers, use the ARN of the OIDC identity provider you created in [[ERROR] BAD/MISSING LINK TEXT](#idpoidcstep2), like the following example:
+     + For other OIDC providers, use the ARN of the OIDC identity provider you created in [Step 2](#idpoidcstep2), like the following example:

        `"Principal":{"Federated":"arn:aws:iam::123456789012:oidc-provider/server.example.com"}`